-This procedure applies to all TU-K, Departments and Centres.
+This procedure applies to all TU-K Schools, Departments and Centres.

-- a) The Technical University of Kenya Statutes - b) The Technical University of Kenya Strategic Plan - c) The Technical University of Kenya Students Charter - d) University Code of Conduct and Public Officers Ethics Act

-- a) DVC-ASA Deputy Vice-Chancellor- Academic and Students Affairs

-- b) QM Quality Manual

-- c) RA Registrar (Academic)
+- a) The Technical University of Kenya Statutes - b) The Technical University of Kenya Strategic Plan - c) The Technical University of Kenya Students Charter - d) University Code of Conduct and Public Officers Ethics Act a) DVC-ARS - Deputy Vice-Chancellor- Academic, Research and Students b) QM - Quality Manual c) RA - Registrar (Academic)

-- d) SAR A & R Senior Assistant Registrar Admission and Recruitment
+d) SAR - A & R - Senior Assistant Registrar Admission and Recruitment

-- e) TU-K The Technical University of Kenya

-- c) Entry Requirements The minimum academic qualifications required to be eligible for admission into a university programme. - d) Government sponsored students Students under the regular programme. - e) HELB Higher Education Loans Board - f) KC.S.E.
-Kenya Certificate of Secondary Education - g) KUCCPS Kenya University & Colleges Central Placement Services, the body responsible for admission of government-sponsored students to public universities. - h) Module II Self sponsored students Students under the parallel programme. - i) SMIS Student Management Information System - j) Student Joining Instructions A set of documents given to admitted students together with the letter of offer.
+- a) Entry Requirements The minimum academic qualifications required to be eligible for admission into a university programme. - b) Government sponsored students Students under the regular programme. - c) HELB Higher Education Loans Board - d) KC.S.E.
+Kenya Certificate of Secondary Education - e) KUCCPS Kenya University & Colleges Central Placement Services, the body responsible for admission of government-sponsored students to public universities. - f) Module II Self sponsored students Students under the parallel programme. - g) SMIS Student Management Information System - h) Student Joining Instructions A set of documents given to admitted students together with the letter of offer.

-- a) The DVC-ASA supervises the implementation of this procedure. - b) The Registrar (Academic) and Senior Assistant Registrar, Admission and Recruitment are responsible for the implementation and maintenance of this procedure.
+- a) The DVC-ARS supervises the implementation of this procedure. - b) The Registrar (Academic) and Senior Assistant Registrar, Admission and Recruitment are responsible for the implementation and maintenance of this procedure.